K-Dharshini/AOA-Java-M11/EX NO 1B - Power of 2.md

 ## Program:
 ```
-Program to power of 2
+Program for power of 2

 Developed by: DHARSHINI K
 Register Number: 212223230047